hombreuniverso/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-# This game will help hone my skills on problem-solving
+# This game will help hone my skills on problem-solving.